Sporting Dogs

 About the Irish Water Spaniel

-The Irish Water Spaniel is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Irish Water Spaniel is best matched with experienced owners.
+The Irish Water Spaniel is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Irish Water Spaniel is best matched with experienced owners.
 Typically standing 21 inches to 24 inches tall at the shoulder and weighing 45 to 65 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Irish Water Spaniel brings a distinct combination of traits that sets it apart.
 The Irish Water Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Irish Water Spaniel loves being close to its people and forms strong bonds with every member of the household.